The Rules of the Palace Shield Cricket Competition

 18d.
 Fielding Restrictions.
 In the Premier Division and Division 1 only, at the instant of delivery, a minimum of four fieldsmen (plus the bowler and the wicketkeeper) must be within an area bounded by two semicircles centred on each middle stump (each with a radius of 30 yards) and joined by a parallel line each side of the wicket.
 In the event of an infringement, the square leg umpire shall call and signal No Ball.
 The fielding circle should be marked by painted white dots at five yard intervals, each dot to be covered by a plastic or rubber (not metal) disc measuring seven inches in diameter.

 18e.
 Wides.
 Any Offside or Leg Side delivery which in the opinion of the Umpire does not give the batsman a reasonable opportunity to score, shall be called a “wide”.
 Two lines shall be marked at each end of the pitch running parallel to the return crease, 17 inches from the return crease.
 (This is to assist umpires when judging wide deliveries on the Offside of the wicket).
-In the Premier Division and Division 1 only, for guidance purposes, any ball, which passes leg side of the striker and leg side of the wicket, shall be called a wide.
+In the Premier Division and Divisions 1 and 2 only, for guidance purposes, any ball which passes leg side of the striker and leg side of the wicket, shall be called a wide.

 If the start of the match is delayed or an interruption occurs during the first innings due to adverse weather or other circumstances, overs will be deducted from the total overs as per the table below.
 Where overs are deducted, the side batting second shall have a maximum of half of the revised number of overs.